MrLixm/MrLixm.github.io/content/blog/0004/opendrt.rst

 Before diving into the setup I think it's important to remind the target of OpenDRT:

-    The tool as for goal the faithful conversion of open-domain / scene-referred data to a closed-domain which is the display.
+    The tool has for goal the faithful conversion of open-domain / scene-referred data to a closed-domain : the display.
 This mean **no creative transformations are applied**.
 As such the output's result can look very neutral and should be graded.